Aaron98990/ways-of-the-game/tactical-impact.md

 \* Goalkeeper handling offense in their own penalty area is no card unless also double touch from a restart

+_I'm aware this is different than the Laws.
+Below is what I follow:_
+- Advantage ensues & goal: no card
-Advantage played: downgrade the sanction by one level.
+- Advantage ensues & no goal: downgrade the sanction from "no advantage ensues" by one level.
 So a RC -> YC and YC -> no card.
+  - A goal is the only way for advantage to ensue for an offense punished by a penalty kick
+  - So it's no card unless it's DOGSO + offense punished by free kick + advantage in which it's a YC.